Teatralnaya Square (Rostov-on-Don): Today

 Today at the square there are situated the Main Directorate of the North Caucasus Railway, Maxim Gorky Rostov Academic Drama Theater and offices of several commercial companies.

 Also there stands the Memorial dedicated to the liberators of Rostov-on-Don, erected for the 40th anniversary of victory in the Great Patriotic War.
 The monument is a stele 72 meters high, with a stylized gilded image of the Greek goddess Nike, which is dressed in a waterproof cape.

 Next to the theater building there is an ensemble of fountains designed by architect Evgeniy Vuchetich.
 The fountain is a square pool with a central sculptural group on a pedestal consisting of four atlantes, who hold a bowl with uprising streams.
 The group is surrounded by curbstones with figures of frogs and turtles.
 There is a city legend that the young sculptor gave the muzzles of these amphibians the features of the faces of some city heads.
 The sculptures made of concrete.

+World Cup 2018

+During the 2018 FIFA World Cup, championship matches were held in Rostov-on-Don at the newly built Rostov Arena stadium, and a fan zone for fans with a capacity of up to 25,000 people was organized on Theater Square.
+It housed a large screen, a stage, food outlets and entertainment sectors.